 The University of Washington Department of Electrical & Computer Engineering’s graduate programs prepare students to impact the future and address pressing challenges in healthcare, energy, the environment, communication and more.

 Located in Seattle, Washington, graduate students are in close proximity to prominent technology companies as well as a vibrant start-up community, making UW ECE an ideal location to launch a career.
-Graduates enjoy rewarding positions at research institutions or in industry, working for companies such as Microsoft, Apple, Boeing, Facebook, Google, Amazon, IBM, Agilent, T-Mobile, Verizon, Motorola, Qwest, National Instruments and more.
+Graduates enjoy rewarding positions at research institutions or in industry, working for companies such as Boeing, Microsoft, Honeywell, Intel, Apple, Amazon, Philips, T-Mobile, Lockheed Martin and more.

-The Ph.D. program prepares students for work in academia or industry.
+The Ph.D. program prepares students for work in academia or industry as independent researchers and scholars.
+It is the highest degree awarded in the field.
 Students work closely with distinguished faculty on research and pursue their own innovative projects, preparing them to make a difference in the world.

 Why UW ECE?

-UW ECE is #19 best graduate school for 2017, as ranked by U.S. News & World Report, and is the top electrical engineering department in the region.
+UW ECE is a perennial top-20 best graduate school as ranked by U.S. News & World Report, and is the top electrical engineering department in the region.
 Students work under the instruction of world-renowned researchers and are immersed in the department’s entrepreneurial environment.
 Technology developed in UW ECE labs is frequently translated into the business community for real-world impact.